Quantum Hall and Light Responses in a 2D Topological Semimetal: Bulk-Edge Correspondance

+Interestingly, this is also possible to reproduce the half quantization from the light responses if we fix $\theta_c=\frac{\pi}{2}$ when measuring the interband transition probabilities.
+See Appendix \ref{Berry}.

-\section{Bulk-Edge correspondance}
+\section{Bulk-Edge Correspondance}

-For the Kane-Mele model, as was shown in Fig. \ref{fig:bandsKaneMele}, the topological semimetal of interest in this paper can be understood as a superposition of two Haldane models associated to each spin polarization towards the axis of the in-plane magnetic field corresponding to the $r \mathbb{I}\otimes s_x$ term (or $\tilde{r}\mathbb{I}\otimes s_x$ term in the presence of interactions) in the Hamiltonian of Eq. (\ref{eq:Hmodel}).
+The topological semimetal of interest in this paper can also be understood as a superposition of two Haldane models associated here to each spin polarization towards the axis of the in-plane magnetic field corresponding to the $r \mathbb{I}\otimes s_x$ term in the Hamiltonian of Eq. (\ref{eq:Hmodel}).
 This magnetic field of small amplitude polarizes the system into two subsystems which are independent of each other as long as the $\mathbb{Z}_2$ symmetry of the Hamiltonian is preserved.

-As shown in the upper panel of Fig. \ref{fig:bandscyl}, these two sub copies of the Haldane model are of the same topological nature in the sense that the lower bands have the same Berry curvature and hence the same Chern number, but the bands of the two sub systems are not filled evenly.
+As shown in Fig. \ref{fig:bandscyl}, these two sub copies of the Haldane model are of the same topological nature in the sense that the lower bands have the same Berry curvature and hence the same Chern number, but the bands of the two sub systems are not filled evenly, as shown in Fig. \ref{fig:bandscyl}.
 The second band of the $\downarrow_x$ population is partially filled while the first band of the $\uparrow_x$ population is partially filled symmetrically to the $\downarrow_x$ population.
 As long as the $\mathbb{Z}_2$ symmetry of the system is preserved, the two subsystems are well defined and the lower band of the $\uparrow_x$ population does not mix to the upper band of the $\downarrow_x$ population, and no gap is opened in the band structure.